digital-asset/daml/docs/source/daml/reference/structure.rst

 Choice structure
 ****************

-Here's the structure of a choice inside a template:
+Here's the structure of a choice inside a template.
+There are two ways of specifying a choice:

+- start with the ``choice`` keyword
+- start with the ``controller`` keyword

+TODO compare and contrast

 .. literalinclude:: ../code-snippets/Structure.daml
    :language: daml
-   :lines: 24,27-34
+   :start-after: -- start of choice snippet
+   :end-before: -- end of choice snippet
    :dedent: 4

 :ref:`a controller (or controllers) <daml-ref-controllers>`
     ``controller`` keyword

     Who can exercise the choice.
+TODO explain flexible controllers

 :ref:`consumability <daml-ref-anytime>`
     ``nonconsuming`` keyword